mdxmase/asip/README.md

 ### Additional help ###

 * Don't be afraid of contacting us.
 We'll try to reply as soon as possible.
 Feel free to open issues.
 * Do you want to contribute?
 Please get in touch :-)!
+We need help for a number of things, starting from documentation to the development of other clients, additional services, examples, etc.